wp-plugins/confident-captcha/readme.txt

 	Check the appropriate boxes to dictate where you want Confident CAPTCHA to appear on your page.
 Save your changes.

 	Congratulations!
 Confident CAPTCHA is now installed on your Wordpress site!

+    Click [here](http://www.youtube.com/watch?v=OBgJx4gOKuY&feature=share&list=UUtIikrcV60CT43GzTqEr2Bw) to see a video showing how to install Confident CAPTCHA on Wordpress in only 5 minutes!

 == Screenshots ==